johlym/johnathan-org/src/_posts/2018-09-29-in-a-major-course-correction-the-playstation-4-will-finally-see-cross-platform-play.md

 For a long time, Sony was entirely willing to die on this hill.
 It sounds like the right people put on the right level of pressure.
 I welcome this, absolutely.
 I would love to see more PS4-XBOX cross-play functionality, especially in games like Destiny 2 (where I spend most of my console time, these days).

-I also don’t believe they did held out for _any_ other reason but to try to convince people to “play with their friends on PlayStation only.”
+I also don't believe they did held out for _any_ other reason but to try to convince people to “play with their friends on PlayStation only.”

 Better late than never.